 Will I have my own furniture?

 Three beds (set up as a bunk bed and a single initially), three desks, three desk chairs, dresser and closet space, and a micro-fridge are provided.
-During the first week of school, you may request to have one desk and chair removed by Facilities as long as all residents of the room agree.
+During the first week of school, you may request to have one desk and chair removed by Facilities Management as long as all residents of the room agree.
 Please note that hall staff does not pre-assign furniture.
 We strongly encourage you to have an honest discussion with your roommates about how to fairly share the storage spaces, and figure out sleeping arrangements before setting up the room.
 Additional wardrobes are not provided due to space restrictions.

 What if none of us are comfortable sleeping on the top bunk?

 While enhanced occupancy rooms are initially set up with a bunk bed to conserve space, there is room to fit all three beds on the floor if needed.
-If you would like to request this, contact your Resident Director (RD) at the beginning of the semester and they will work with facilities to de-bunk the beds.
+If you would like to request this, contact your Resident Director (RD) at the beginning of the semester and they will work with Facilities Management to de-bunk the beds.
 We also have bed rails that can be provided upon request for the top bunk if needed.

 How will rooms be de-tripled?

 There are a few factors involved, including housing application date of all residents in the room, and Living Learning Community placements.
 While our goal is to de-triple as many rooms as possible, this process is dictated by our occupancy numbers, and not all students will be able to be de-tripled.
 Having one of your roommates move out does not automatically mean that your room will be de-tripled.
 Any spaces that are vacated should remain clean and clear of belongings to allow for a new roommate to be assigned as needed.
 The RD or another member or our staff will let you know if your room is going to be de-tripled, and will coordinate the removal of extra furniture at that time.
 Any furniture that is removed without staff permission could result in a charge for that furniture piece at the end of the year.